Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Plaintiffs in the top tier (those with the most serious injuries) get a higher amount and those plaintiffs in the 2nd and 3rd tiers receive smaller cash settlement payments.

-In the AFFF firefighting foam cancer cases, the top-tier plaintiffs will likely include those individuals with long-term occupational exposure AND diagnosis with the most dangerous types of cancer linked to PFAS (pancreatic or kidney).
+In the AFFF firefighting foam cancer cases, the top-tier plaintiffs will likely include those individuals with long-term occupational exposure AND diagnosis with the most dangerous types of cancer linked to PFAS (pancreatic) and the injuries that have been classified as Tier 1 in the MDL: kidney cancer, testicular cancer, thyroid disease, ulcerative colitis.

 Tier Two Settlements

-The second tier will probably include plaintiffs with long-term occupational exposure and diagnosis with a less dangerous type of AFFF-linked cancer (testicular or prostate).
+The second tier will probably include plaintiffs with long-term occupational exposure and diagnosis with a less dangerous type of AFFF-linked cancer.

 The third tier (and lower) will cover those plaintiffs with less evidence of exposure or use of AFFF and/or plaintiffs with less serious injuries such as liver damage.